b2bvic/vvr-portfolio/content/pages/blog/your-feelings-about-your-emotions-are-stupid.md

 ---
 type: PostLayout
-title: 'Your feelings about your emotions are stupid'
+title: "Your feelings about your emotions are stupid"
 colors: colors-a
-date: '2024-03-25'
+date: "2024-03-25"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'Your feelings about your emotions are stupid'
+metaTitle: "Your feelings about your emotions are stupid"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 There’s an amount of time between your reaction to a situation, and your reaction to your reaction.